- May Zhu, RDN, registered dietitian and nutritionist

-Since manuka honey can assist in wound healing, you can also apply right onto any small cuts.
-To do this, first clean your wound with water.
+Since manuka honey can assist in wound healing, you can also apply it right onto any small cuts.
+To do this, first, clean your wound with water.
 Then, spread a fourth of a teaspoon of manuka honey right onto the bandage before applying it.
-You can also buy special wound gels with manuka honey at the drugstore.
+You can also find special wound gels with manuka honey at the drugstore.

 4. Work it into your DIY beauty routine